kartik-venugopal/aural-player/README.md

 The app is what it is today largely thanks to the numerous bug reports and valuable feedback of users over the years.
 I urge you to file issues for any bugs you encounter or for features / behavior you would like to see implemented.
 I am generally pretty good at responding to issues, and at the very least, I will read, contemplate, and respond.

-## How to contribute

-Interested in contributing to this awesome project ?!

-I would love to localize Aural Player so that it is more comfortable to use for users who prefer other languages.
-I could definitely use help translating Aural Player's text into languages such as German, French, Spanish, Italian, Chinese, Japanese, etc (and any others that you can help with).

-Please [email me](mailto:kartikv2017@gmail.com) if you're interested in helping with this !

-NOTE - I am ***not*** looking for help with app development at the moment, but if this changes, I will post an update.

 ## Third party code attributions

 * [FFmpeg](https://www.ffmpeg.org/) (used to decode audio formats not natively supported on macOS)